Every On-Screen Joker Ranked From Worst To Best

 27. The Batman 2021 Joker (Barry Keoghan)

-Unfortunately, if we have to rank all the live-action Jokers against each other, Keoghan's version will have to be at the bottom of the list.
+Unfortunately, if we have to rank all the of the character's incarnation's against each other, Keoghan's version of the Joker will have to be at the bottom of the list.
 His performance is lethargic and subdued in a way that seems unfitting for what's usually a very flamboyant character, to the point that Keoghan seemed almost embarrassed to do the iconic laugh.
 Say what you will about Jared Leto's Instagram-chic Joker (and go ahead, it's very bad), but at least Leto had energy – badly placed and cringe-worthy energy, but energy nonetheless.

 To be clear, this is not to disparage Keoghan as a performer.
-He was great as the creepy antagonist in "Killing of a Sacred Deer," and was a highlight in the otherwise mediocre "Eternals" film.
+He was great as the creepy antagonist in "Killing of a Sacred Deer," he was incredibly sinister in "Saltburn," and he was a highlight in the otherwise mediocre "Eternals" film.
 The Joker just seems outside his depth.
 It's also not great that we're continuing the troubling trend of equating physical deformity with evil, a trope best left to the past.

 26. Scooby Doo Joker (Larry Storch)